 Dianthus armeria L. is the correct and accepted scientific name for this species of Armeria.
 The genus and species were both named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 Plants of the World Online lists 333 accepted species in the Armeria genus (as of when I am updating this page on 3-12-20).
-The Armeria genus is a member of the Caryophyllaceae family along with 96 other genera.
+The Armeria genus is a member of the Caryophyllaceae Family with a total of 97 genera.
 Those numbers could change periodically as updates are made.

 The above distribution map for Dianthus armeria from Plants of the World Online, by permission, shows where the species is native in green and where it was introduced in purple.
 The USDA map is somewhat different and includes all states in the U.S. except Arizona and North Dakota.

 There are more links at the bottom of the page fo further reading and to help with positive ID.

 I have seen Dianthus armeria growing on my farm in west-central Missouri but I took these photos while working on a friend’s farm north of town.

 This delightful Dianthus armeria commonly known as Deptford Pink or Pink Grass grows just about everywhere in Kevin’s pasture and a few areas here on the farm.
 Although it is considered a native Missouri plant, it is not originally from North America.
 Although they are plentiful in “poorer” soils, they don’t compete well with other plants where the ground is more fertile.
 In other words, they are not pushy.
 The leaves are high in saponins which makes it fairly unattractive to livestock.
 Most photos online show plants with white spots on the petals, but as you can see in the above photo, these seem to have maroon spots.
 Hmmm…